nabto/nabto5-releases/README.md

 # Nabto5-releases

+__DEPRECATED__: All new Nabto Client SDK libraries are released on the [Nabto Client SDK Releases repo](https://github.com/nabto/nabto-client-sdk-releases/releases/latest).
+This repo only contains Nabto Client SDK v5.12.0 and earlier.

 In releases for Nabto Edge 5.2+, only the Nabto Client SDK is released on this repo.
 For future releases:

 * [nabto-embedded-sdk](https://github.com/nabto/nabto-embedded-sdk) is released on Github.